Sample · Decode+

 Your genetics suggest 2 psychiatric medication interactions requiring attention and 1 to review with your prescriber.

 Your body processes certain psychiatric medications more slowly than most people, which means side effects may appear sooner and feel stronger than your prescriber would typically expect.
 Your ADHD medication response may also differ from what is typical.
-This report identifies which specific medications are affected and what to discuss with your prescriber.
+Decode+ identifies which specific medications are affected and what to discuss with your prescriber.

 Real-World Implications